Fairlay/Bitcoin-Betting/API Documentation.md

 ```

 ## How to sign and send messages
 Requests that change state requires a signature.
-In order to provide a valid signature, sort the `Data` object alphabetically and sign it with Ed25519 (or ECDSA if your account is flagged as `isETH`) to provide it as `SignatureUser` property inside the storage unit you send to the node.
+In order to provide a valid signature, sort the `Data` object alphabetically and sign it with ECDSA  (or Ed25519 if your account is not flagged as `isETH`) to provide it as `SignatureUser` property inside the storage unit you send to the node.

 **For signing, all fields that have default values MUST be omitted** - they are only shown for completeness in all request samples below.

 The `CreatedByUser` property inside `Data` object **may not deviate more than 20 seconds from the node time** or the request might get rejected.

 Nonce and CreatedByUser  may be omitted, but this might compromise security.
 It is recommended to use current ticks as nonce.
-Received messages can be matched to requests by comparing the nonce provided.
+Received messages can be matched to requests by comparing the nonce provided in the request.

 UserID can be omitted for all requests that are not tied to a certain user.